This blog is a tribute to my big sister, Elizabeth, who died of suicide on October 13, 2013. She was 26 years old.

 My sister’s depression consumed her like cancer.
 It was unbearably defeating, frustrating and excruciating to watch her drown under the weight of depression with no way of saving her.

-The only way I can meaningfully pay tribute to her life is by helping others struggling with mental illness and the families who are trying to save them.
-It all starts with ending the stigma through honesty and vulnerability, which is what this blog is about.
-So many people are fighting for their lives and hiding behind masks because of the stigma society has created around getting help for serious, life-threatening mental disorders.
-It would be outrageous to refuse help for a broken leg, yet it is so common to refuse help for a broken neurological pattern in our brain.
+The only way I feel like I can meaningfully pay tribute to her life is by helping others struggling with mental illness and the families who are trying to save them.
+It’s heartbreaking to think about how many people are fighting for their lives and hiding behind masks because of the stigma associated with mental illness.
+It would be outrageous to go on walking if you had a broken leg, yet it is so common to refuse help for a broken neurological pattern in our brain.
 The pain we face, whether mental or physical, is very much real and requires the exact same attention.

 Life is a journey and everything that happens in our lives teaches us something.
 There are always things to learn and discover, no matter how old we get.
 I’m here to share what I know to be true with whoever wants to listen.